realm/realm-SharedTasks/README.md

 Once you have added the second view controller, you will need to connect the two controllers by a pair of segues, as well as add class names/storyboard IDs for each controller to prepare for the code will be adding in the next sections:

-1. Open the storyboard propery viewer to see the ourline view of the contents of both controllers in the sotoryboard.
+1. Open the storyboard property viewer to see the outline view of the contents of both controllers in the storyboard.
 Then, control-drag from the TasksLoginViewController label to the Table View Controller label and select "show" when the popup menu appears.
-Select the segue that is created between the two controllers, and set the name of ther segue in the property view on the right side to "loginToTasksViewSegue"
+Select the segue that is created between the two controllers, and set the name of the segue in the property view on the right side to "loginToTasksViewSegue"

 2. Do the same from the `TasksLoginViewController` back to the `TasksLoginViewController`.
 Here, again, tap the newly created segue (it will be the diagonal line) and name this segue "tasksViewToLoginControllerSegue"